 |Spot silver is usually purchased primarily for reasons of taking possession of the physical asset||Futures contracts may be bought with the intention to profit from future price changes with no interest in taking possession of the underlying asset|

-The largest factor influencing silver demand is industrial use, in 2015, according the Silver Institute,industrial fabrication accounted for 54 percent of total physical demand.
+The largest factor influencing silver demand is industrial use.
+According to the Silver Institute,industrial fabrication accounts for 60% of total physical demand.

 As industrial silver applications increase, demand for silver naturally also tends to go up.

 For example, use of silver in photovoltaics for sola energy is set to surpass its previous peak of 75.8 million ounces due to the growth of global solar panel installations.

 Use of silver by Ethylene Oxide producers, used in the production of plastics and detergents was also projected to increase to 10 million ounces in 2016, which was an over 25 percent increase from 2015.

 Supply of silver globally was projected to fall by up to 5 percent as a result of the relatively lower price environment providing primary producers with little incentive to expand production capacity in existing mines and the drop off in production from more mature existing mines.

 Ag or Silver as it is more commonly known is a lustrous, white transition metal.
 Silver is a metal that is valued by industries for its properties, among which include the highest electrical and thermal conductivity of any known metal, and as a precious metal due to its lustre, relative scarcity and use as a store of value.

 Currently, the largest producers of silver include: